jkancher/Image-Analysis/README.md

 # Image-Analysis
 Using Dropbox API for image analysis using Watson IBM API Visual Recognition

-Objective: Compare 2 images in the dropbox and identify whether the object in an image has been taken.
+Objective: Compare 2 images in the dropbox to identify whether the object in the image has been taken by comaring it to another image.
 This program uses Dropbox api/token and Watson IBM api

 Steps to get started: